nitreojs/puregram/packages/scenes/README.md

 new StepScene<CallbackQueryContext>('foo', [])
 ```

-Also, you can change context type on the fly simply by providing new type to the `context` variable:
+also, you can change context type on the fly simply by providing new type to the `context` variable:

 ```ts
 import { CallbackQueryContext, MessageContext } from 'puregram'